mfelt/mfelt.github.io/front.md

 {% include h2 text="FrontApp Custom Plugin" %}

-Fishbowl's support teams were struggling to keep up with the volume of incoming support requests.
-Our support teams had been growing by 25% year after year and they seemed to be indefinitely backed up.

-Our support team members were spending a significant amount of time doing manually looking up accounts and adding notes in many different disconnected systems.

-I found a web-based email system called Front that had a custom plugin API allowing us to automatically retrieve information from all of our internal systems and display needed details on each support request.
-It also allowed us to add custom processes to streamline everyday tasks.
+Front is a web based email application that I used to creat a custom support solution for Fishbowl.
+After Fishbows support teams grew 25% year over year but still could not keep up with  the volume of incoming support requests I was assigned this task of finding, designing, and implenting a strategy to run Fishbowl Support effeciently and cost effectively.

-I designed processes around all of their tasks and worked with my development team to develop the system.
+I designed processes specific to Fishbowl Support teams to streamline their tasks.
+I headed the project with my development team to create newer and more successful and effecient processes.
 Development included building out a custom front-end UI and connecting to a SQL Server database to store details about each request.

-After implementing Front, our support teams have been able to stay caught up with requests and they no longer need to hire at the same pace.

-This custom Front integration saves Fishbowl **$295,000** and **7,000+** hours per year.
+After implementing Front, Fishbowl's support department no longer needs to hire technical support at the extreme rate it was, saving the company hundreds of thousands of dollars each year.
+The VP of Internal Systems regularly reports on the productivity of my team and found our innovative solution will save $295,000.000 and over 7,000 hours of time each year.
+This is my passion, I solve problems creatively and add value with each product I design and manage.

 <p style="margin-top: 40px;"><img class="border" src="/assets/images/panel.png" alt="panel"></p>